pivotal/docs-tap/intellij-extension/using-the-extension.md

 - Right-click your project’s `Tiltfile` and select `Run 'Tanzu Live Update - ...'`.
 - You must compile your code before the changes are synchronized to the container.

 > **Note:** Only one Live Update session can be active at a time.
-Make sure to stop any running session before starting a new one.
+Stop any running session before starting a new one.

 ![The IntelliJ interface showing the project tab with the Tiltfile file right-click menu open](../images/intellij-startLiveUpdate.png)